$7,495 | Completing Grades 9–12

 Spending quiet time with an elephant during the care routine.

-Teaching basic English words at a rural school.
+Teaching basic English words at an elementary school.

 From lodging to logistics — here’s everything you’ll want to know before heading to Thailand.